btxtiger/ngx-component-tools/projects/ngx-lib/README.md

 # ngx-component-tools

-A set of tools that boost Angular component's functionality.
+A set of tools that supercharges Angular component's functionality.

 ## QueryParamHandler